 Pyregence has taken on a dual mission: first, conduct basic research to understand the climate and fuel conditions driving the new era of severe wildfires; and second, use the results of that research to help build the next generation of wildfire risk models.

-Please join us as Dr. Coen presents a look at how weather, at multiple scales from seasonal to microscale, combines to produce some of California’s most destructive wildfire events.
+Dr. Coen presents a look at how weather, at multiple scales from seasonal to microscale, combines to produce some of California’s most destructive wildfire events.